postgresml/postgresml/README.md

 ## Features
 ### Vector Operations
-PostgresML adds basic vector operations that can be called from SQL:
+PostgresML adds native vector operations that can be called from SQL:

 ```SQL
 -- Elementwise arithmetic w/ constants